Medicaid Information Technology:

 Recommendation for Executive Action

 Comments: In comments on our report, agency officials agreed with this recommendation and provided information on CMS's plans to use a template to track cost savings resulting from state Medicaid offices' use of information systems for program integrity purposes.
 In April 2017, CMS officials said that they were no longer planning to use the template to gather information from the states, because of the varied approaches that states take to implement systems support for program integrity purposes.
 The officials stated that they were developing an alternative approach for capturing this information from the states, which would be provided to us when completed.
-However, in December 2017, CMS officials stated that they no longer concur with the recommendation we made in March 2015 and do not intend to take actions to address the recommendation.
+However, in December 2017 and in July 2018, CMS officials stated that they no longer concur with the recommendation we made in March 2015 and do not intend to take actions to address the recommendation.
 They stated that the agency is taking steps to reduce the regulatory and reporting burden for states and that requiring states to measure benefits achieved as a result of implementing systems for program integrity and other purposes is not feasible.
-However, unless CMS requires states to measure such benefits, whether the billions of dollars of federal funds spent to support the maintenance of the systems used by the states for program integrity purposes result in savings for the Medicaid program cannot be determined.
-As such, we maintain that the recommendation is valid and steps should be taken by CMS to ensure financial benefits are achieved as a result of federal IT investment in states' continuing operation and maintenance of systems to support Medicaid program integrity efforts.
-We will continue to monitor CMS's position and any actions taken to address the recommendation.
+While we still believe that requiring states to measure whether the potentially billions of dollars of federal funds spent to support Medicaid program integrity efforts result in savings, we are closing the recommendation as unimplemented.